seanMj/FileTypeOrganization/README.md

 - The Program Ends (program runs relatively fast and without hassle.

 To run program in command line:
-> FileTypeOrganization <whereToLook> <WhereToSave>
+     FileTypeOrganization <whereToLook> <WhereToSave>

      Where To Look is where you want the program to find the files for searching through.

      Where To Look is where the program will save the organized file data.

+not really done the way I like to write code, but im trying to impress a girl for the first time with my uniqueness of mind instead, and think this is how?

 [Warning, will not work in VS Debug mode... idk why yet]

-not really done the way i like to write code but im trying to impress a girl with my uniqueness, and i think this is how?